- John Appleby made bold predictions on HANA.

 Hasso is doing nothing here by pivoting the conversation.
-So not only is the timing peculiar but Hasso’s comment is nothing but diversionary.
+So not only is the timing peculiar, but Hasso’s comment is nothing but diversionary.
 But as we will see, this diversion will not last for long.

 Chris Eaton’s Response

 Chris is going to put on notice that he is now interacting with Hasso Plattner.
 For people that work in SAP, even interacting with Hasso by blog comment is a big deal.
 Furthermore, in terms of the power dynamic, it is all with Hasso.
-Furthermore, all Hasso has to do is reach out to a high-level person at IBM and Chris can be easily spanked for this comment thread.
+Moreover, all Hasso has to do is reach out to a high-level person at IBM, and Chris can be easily spanked for this comment thread.

-Given this context let us see what Chris Eaton says.
+Given this context, let us see what Chris Eaton says.
 At first, it seems like Chris Eaton takes the bait.

 “I agree Hasso, it will be nice when I can just log into my cloud service provider and ask to run my chosen SAP Application and choose to store the data in BLU Acceleration for Cloud (or wherever and not have to worry about issues like does this module fit with this widget and do I have to read this OSS note or that one.
 Clients expect that the company you advise for and my company work together so that they can make their choices and move forward to run their businesses and compete in their markets.
 Having both our offers working well together (as they have for a very long time now even in an era of co-opetition) is what our mutual clients expect.”

-Well, neither SAP or IBM have done much in the cloud since this time, and in desperation, IBM made a very expensive acquisition of Red Hat.
+Well, neither SAP or IBM have done much in the cloud since this time, and in desperation, IBM made a costly acquisition of Red Hat.
 See our analysis of why IBM’s acquisition of Red Hat will likely not work out What is the Real Story of How IBM will Use Red Hat?

 Overall, there is just not much to this quote.
 But on the other hand, Hasso has changed the subject.
 So there is not much for Chris Eaton to respond to.